marbatlle/multiAffinity/README.md

 - *RWR_matrix.txt*: output of random walks

 **Communities**

 - *molti_output.txt*: lays out the different communities defined by Molti-DREAM.
 - *size_communities.txt*: presents the secondary output obtained by Molti-DREAM, indicating the sizes of each community by layer

 <br>

+## iPC-VRE
+This approach can also be computed through the individualized Paediatric Cure - Virtual Research Environment as demonstrated in this this [video](https://www.youtube.com/watch?v=1tcwczu47aI&t=10s)

 -------------------------------------------------------------------------